ISAITB/docs-services/source/templates/index.rst

 service based on the templates, they provide a valuable learning resource to understand GITB test service development.

 To avoid providing simply an empty shell, each template service has been built as a fully functioning web application that is already setup to address simple scenarios.
-The scenario for each case is selected to be very simple allowing you to understand what is going on without needing additional context and to replace the sample implementations with your actual domain-specific needs.
+The scenario for each case is selected to be straightforward allowing you to understand what is going on without needing additional context, and to replace the included sample implementations with your actual domain-specific needs.
 The code should be self-explanatory but is nonetheless accompanied by comprehensive step-by-step documentation.

 .. _templates__using: